-In this last chapter of the series ROS 101, we are going to combine everything we have learned so far to finish one last challenge: moving the robot with our hand signs.
+In this final chapter of the series ROS 101, we are going to combine everything we have learned so far to finish one last challenge: moving the robot with our hand signs.

 Now instead of using this GUI, we can convert the hand signs detection (from chapter 9) to have the same functionalities.
 The index finger pointing up/down is for moving forward/backward, the thumb is for turning left/right, and all fingers stretched means stop.
-All we need to do is write a script to convert these signs to velocities and publish the messages to the topic
+All we need is to write a script to convert these signs to velocity commands and publish them as messages to the topic

 If you want to change, add, or remove signs, please follow this section in chapter 9.

 The graph below describes the workflow of the complete system (ellipses are nodes and rectangles are topics).
 Green parts are what we already implemented: a node